kswada77/ImageNet/README.md

 # ImageNet dataset preparation for deep learning study

 ** CURRENTLY EDITING **
-I have been really inspired and motivated by PyImageSearchGurus [https://www.pyimagesearch.com/] for studying and challenging deep learning for computer vision.
+I have been really inspired and motivated by [PyImageSearchGurus](https://www.pyimagesearch.com) for studying and challenging deep learning for computer vision.
 This is really awesome resources.
 I could have challenged to various deep learning architectures, techniques and data preparation, including one of most famous dataset, **ImageNet**.
-ImageNet dataset is available at here [http://www.image-net.org], but only for non-commercial research and/or educational purposes.
+ImageNet dataset is available at [here](http://www.image-net.org), but only for non-commercial research and/or educational purposes.
 Unfortunately not available to me.
 Instead, I tried downloading via Academic Torrents and prepare data for my deep learning studies.
 I would like to share the steps for this preparation from my experience.

 ---